 SAINT GEORGE BOOK CLUB

-We are continuing with our book "The Mountain of Silence" by Markides, through Chapter 6 for our next meeting.
-Our next meeting will be on Thursday, November 15th at Dn.
-Will Crowe's house.
+We are continuing with our book "The Mountain of Silence" by Markides, through Chapter 9 for our next meeting.
+Our next meeting will be on Thursday, December 27th at St. George sposored by Dr. Jim & Peggy Pappas.
 More information to follow.

 Needs for Christmas homeless outreach donations:

 Please feel free to contact a Philoptochos board member or Nopi McKenzie 808-3907 if you have any questions about any upcoming events.
 We thank all our Philoptochos members and community members who help us accomplish the mission of our organization.